OpenIdentityPlatform/OpenIDM/openidm-zip/src/main/resources/samples/multiaccountlinking/README.txt

 While an agent may also be an insured customer, you do not want other `customer` accounts to have the same properties (or memberships) as the `agent` account.
-In this sample, we ensure that that OpenIDM limits role based assignments to the correct account.
+In this sample, we ensure that OpenIDM limits role based assignments to the correct account.

 With the following commands, you will add a condition to the assignment of